nmdp-bioinformatics/py-ard/README.md

 import pyard
 ```

-The cache size of pre-computed reductions can be changed from the default of 1000
+The cache size of pre-computed reductions can be changed from the default of 1000 (_not working_: will be fixed in a later release.)
 ```python
 pyard.max_cache_size = 1_000_000
 ```